amiradavoudi/Tracing/Readme1.md

 The results show the average success rate w.r.t each toll price range [1, j], 1 <= j <= 10. <br>
 It takes about 90 minutes to get the results; the needed space is about 10MB. <br>
 Figure 6(a) demonstrates that the ASR increases as the toll price range gets larger.
 The ASR increases from zero to almost 96%. <br>
-The result is shown in Figure 6(a), Section 5.3.
+The result is shown in Figure 6(a), Section 8.

 #### Experiment 6: Figure 6(b)
 The experiment is about the impact of toll price settings on privacy. <br>
 Run the file *generate-figure6-b.py*, and the graph will be saved in *figure6-b.pdf*. <br> For more details, see the generated log file named *figure6-b.log*. <br>
 The results show the average success rate w.r.t each toll price range [1, j], 1 <= j <= 10. <br>
-It takes about 90 hours to get the results; the needed space is about 1GB.
-We also provide the file *generate-figure6-b-condensed.py* that takes the precomputed average success rates as the input and generates the figure. <br>
+It takes about 90 hours to get the results; the needed space is about 1 GB.
+To facilitate the quick generation of the figure, we also provide the file *generate-figure6-b-condensed.py*, which takes the precomputed average success rates as input and generates the figure. <br>
 Figure 6(b) demonstrates that the ASR increases as the toll price range gets larger.
 The ASR increases from zero to almost 73%. <br>
-The result is shown in Figure 6(b), Section 5.3.
+The result is shown in Figure 6(b), Section 8.

 #### Experiment 7: Figure 6(c)
 The experiment is about the impact of toll price settings on privacy. <br>
 Run the file *generate-figure6-c.py*, and the graph will be saved in *figure6-c.pdf*. <br> For more details, see the generated log file named *figure6-c.log*. <br>
 The results show the average success rate w.r.t each toll price range [1, j], 1 <= j <= 10. <br>
-It takes about 240 hours to get the results; the needed space is about 1GB.
-We also provide the file *generate-figure6-c-condensed.py* that takes the precomputed average success rates as the input and generates the figure.<br>
+It takes about 240 hours to get the results; the needed space is about 1 GB.
+To facilitate the quick generation of the figure, we also provide the file *generate-figure6-c-condensed.py*, which takes the precomputed average success rates as input and generates the figure.<br>
 Figure 6(c) demonstrates that the ASR increases as the toll price range gets larger.
 The ASR increases from zero to almost 15%. <br>
-The result is shown in Figure 6(c), Section 5.3.
+The result is shown in Figure 6(c), Section 8.

 #### Experiment 8: Figure 6(d)
 The experiment is about the impact of wallet balances on privacy. <br>